 How big is a full-grown Carolina Dog?

-The Carolina Dog breed is considered a medium sized breed and their height range go from 18 to 20 inches.
+The Carolina Dog breed is considered a medium-sized breed and their height range goes from 18 to 20 inches.

 The higher end of the range is reserved for the males while the females take the lower end.

 As for the weight range, the males can have up to 55 pounds of weight, while the females are lighter and go up to 30 pounds.

 What is the life expectancy of the Carolina Dog?